FACK1/praysearch/README.md

       - test.js

+## Test Coverage:
+   - We use istanbul test tool for Code Coverage which is Pass.

 ## User Interface :
    - our website is a page contains a title for website with background , and two input fields to enter the country and city names with submit button that when clicked will the data on the browser on list contains ( country name, city name, hijri date, Gregorian date, and pray times)